skirlez/g3man/README.md

 - Parallelize the patching process

   Currently the patching process is mostly bottlenecked by compilation.
-It is done in sequence because Underanalyzer's compile function has side effects on the data.win.
+It is done in sequence because Underanalyzer's compile function has side effects on the data.win (though this contradicts what it says in its README, so I'm probably doing something wrong).
 Theoretically this should be possible, and would speed up patching immensely.

 - Support for more platforms